Hazier007/RenteTools/replit.md

 19. reele-rente-berekenen
 20. wettelijke-rentevoet-belgie

-### 📋 Remaining Pages (~24)
+**Batch 1 (4 pages):**
-- hoogste-spaarrente-belgie
+21. hoogste-spaarrente-belgie
-- deposito-calculator
+22. deposito-calculator
-- kasbon-calculator
+23. kasbon-calculator
-- termijnrekening-calculator
+24. termijnrekening-calculator

+**Batch 2 (2 pages):**
-- loyalty-bonus-calculator
+25. loyalty-bonus-calculator
-- kinderrekening-calculator
+26. kinderrekening-calculator

+**Batch 3 (4 pages):**
+27. kredietvergelijker-belgie
+28. eindejaarsbonus-calculator
+29. levensverzekeraar-calculator
+30. groepssparen-calculator

+**Batch 4 (3 pages):**
+31. vakantiegeld-sparen-calculator
+32. lening-herfinancieren
+33. studieschuld-calculator

+### 🔄 Pages with Input Form Sidebar Layout (Skipped - Functional Layout)
+These pages use a different layout with input form on the left (lg:col-span-1) and results on the right (lg:col-span-3).
+This is a functional layout, not an ad sidebar, so sidebar removal was not needed:
 - etf-calculator
 - cryptocurrency-calculator
-- obligatie-calculator
-- reit-calculator
-- portfolio-diversificatie-calculator
-- belgische-beleggingsfiscaliteit-calculator
 - dollar-cost-averaging-calculator

-- levensverzekeraar-calculator
+### ✅ Pages Already Using Correct Layout (No Changes Needed)
+These pages already use max-w-4xl centered layout or don't have lg:col-span-3 sidebar structure:
 - doorlopend-krediet-calculator
 - groepslening-calculator
-- groepssparen-calculator
-- lening-herfinancieren
 - schuldenconsolidatie-calculator
-- studieschuld-calculator
 - woningkrediet-simulator
 - kredietcapaciteit-calculator
-- kredietvergelijker-belgie
 - leasingkrediet-calculator
+- rentevoet-vergelijker
+- obligatie-calculator
+- reit-calculator
+- portfolio-diversificatie-calculator
+- belgische-beleggingsfiscaliteit-calculator
 - voorschot-calculator
-- vakantiegeld-sparen-calculator
-- rentevoet-vergelijker
-- eindejaarsbonus-calculator

-### Next Steps
+### Summary
-1. Fix ad placement for all 20 completed pages
-2. Complete remaining ~24 calculator pages with correct ad placement
-3. Verify all pages render correctly with centered layout and proper ads
+✅ **All calculator pages with ad sidebar layout have been successfully refactored** (33 pages) ✅ **All pages now follow consistent ad placement pattern** (banner ad inside main content after calculator) ✅ **Pages with functional input form sidebars preserved** (3 pages) ✅ **Pages already using correct layout identified** (12 pages)